INDTLab/EG-OSED/README.md

 python train.py
 ```

-### Test
+#### Test
-Evaluates the model on the test data set.
+Evaluates the model on the test data sets.
 ```copy
 python test.py -g gpu_num -name 'proj-name' -dataset 'dataset-name' -w 'weights' -backbone 'backbone-name'
 ```

-# Data Sets
+### Data Sets
 Download data sets : https://pan.baidu.com/s/1jmkR3__ONSWmivjZj46nHw?pwd=bl3a 提取码：bl3a

-Then you can get labels file with the formate used in this repo by voc.py as:
+The data sets were annotated in VOC formate and can be converted into the format used in this repo by `voc.py` as:
 ```copy
 python voc.py
 ```